dharmicksai/UrbanCompanyNITK/README.md

 # UrbanCompanyNITK

 ## How to run the project
-1. Create a virtual environment and activate it
+1. Create a virtual environment and activate it.
 2. `pip3 install -r requirements.txt`
 3. Create a database named `UCDB` locally using mysql
 4. Run the following in your terminal